EU persuades U.S. to ease COVID export restrictions for CureVac -sources

 The EU-U.S. talks, however, have so far failed to convince Washington to end the use of the DPA for vaccine products, the EU officials said.
 They have also not persuaded the United States to export finished jabs to the EU.

-Merck KGaA, one of the world’s largest suppliers of lab gear and materials, this month said the DPA posed a challenge amid soaring global demand.
+Merck KGaA (MRCG.DE), one of the world's largest suppliers of lab gear and materials, this month said the DPA posed a challenge amid soaring global demand. read more

 It is investing in U.S. and French sites that make vaccine production gear but the added capacity in France will not come on stream before year-end.